-This year, an estimated 35,660 adults (25,510 men and 10,150 women) in the United States will be diagnosed with primary liver cancer.
-An estimated 24,550 deaths (17,030 men and 7,520 women) from this disease will occur this year.
-Liver cancer is the tenth most common cancer and the fifth most common cause of cancer death among men, and the ninth most common cause of cancer death among women.
+An estimated 27,170 deaths (18,280 men and 8,890 women) from this disease will occur this year.
+Liver cancer is the tenth most common cancer and the fifth most common cause of cancer death among men.
+It is also the eighth most common cause of cancer death among women.

-When compared to the United States, liver cancer is much more common in developing countries within Africa and East Asia.
+When compared with the United States, liver cancer is much more common in developing countries within Africa and East Asia.
 In some countries, it is the most common cancer type.

-The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
-Overall, the five-year survival rate of people with liver cancer is 17%.
-For the 42% of people who are diagnosed at an early stage, the five-year survival rate is 30%.
-If liver cancer has spread to surrounding tissues or organs and/or the regional lymph nodes, the five-year survival rate is 11%.
-If the cancer has spread to a distant part of the body, the five-year survival rate is 3%.
-However, even if the cancer is found at a more advanced stage, treatments are available that help many people with liver cancer experience a similar quality of life as before their diagnosis, at least for some period of time.
+For the 43% of people who are diagnosed at an early stage, the 5-year survival rate is 31%.
+If liver cancer has spread to surrounding tissues or organs and/or the regional lymph nodes, the 5-year survival rate is 11%.
+If the cancer has spread to a distant part of the body, the 5-year survival rate is 3%.
+However, even if the cancer is found at a more advanced stage, treatments are available that help many people with liver cancer experience a similar quality of life as before their diagnosis, at least for some time.

 It is important to remember that statistics on how many people survive this type of cancer are an estimate.
 The estimate comes from data based on thousands of people with this cancer in the United States each year.
 So, your own risk may be different.
 Doctors cannot say for sure how long anyone will live with liver cancer.
 Also, experts measure the survival statistics every 1 year.
 This means that the estimate may not show the results of better diagnosis or treatment available for less than 1 year.
 Learn more about understanding statistics.